The fast and secure way to buy a property

 What fees do I have to pay?

-For an unconditional auction, you will pay a 5% deposit to exchange contracts, as well as a reservation fee of 4.8% inc VAT or 4.2% inc VAT in London.
+For an unconditional auction, you will typically pay a 5% deposit to exchange contracts, as well as a reservation fee of typically 4.8% inc VAT or 4.2% inc VAT in London.

 All deposits are subject to a minimum fee of £5,000.
 Deposits form part of the purchase price.
 All reservation fees are subject to a minimum fee of £6,000 including VAT.
 Reservation fees do not form part of the purchase price.